Susedge/SmartISO/SmartISO/README.md

 ### Complete Workflow Process

 #### 1. **Admin Setup Phase**
-- ✅ Admin creates forms with templates using the dynamic form builder
+- ✅ Admin creates panels with templates using the dynamic panels interface
 - ✅ Admin sets approver staff for each form type
 - ✅ Admin configures offices and assigns users
 - ✅ System automatically tracks all changes with timestamps